MaterializeInc/materialize/doc/developer/design/20230602_default_privileges.md

 - `(<id>, <reserved-role-id-for-all-roles>, NULL, NULL, T, {=U/mz_system})`. i.e. `PUBLIC` is granted `USAGE` on every type.

+Roles cannot be deleted while it is referenced in the `mz_default_privilges` table.

 `ALTER DEFAULT PRIVILEGES` is a command that will have the following syntax (formatted the same way that PostgreSQL formats SQL syntax in their documentation):